AlexanderPuff/NodeChat/README.md

 ## Installation

-This is pure python code, so simply cloning this repo and installing it within a venv with for example ```pip install .``` is sufficient.
+This is pure python code, so simply cloning this repo and installing its dependencies via ```pip install -r requirements.txt``` is sufficient.
 When you launch this script for the first time (by calling ```main.py```), enter your API key (and change URL or model), and you are all set up!